 Of course, the IB doesn’t publish what the ‘hardest’ TOK essay was, but the average score in 2019 was a C.

 What does this tell you?
-Well, the perfectly average student taking the 6 courses listed above would get a measly 27.36 points.
+Well, the perfectly average student taking the 6 courses listed above would get 27.36 points.
 That’s a full 2 points lower than the world average!
-So just by taking the ‘hardest’ courses, you’ve decreased your score by a whole 7.7%!
-Not a good idea.
+So just by taking the ‘hardest’ courses, on average, your score would be below the world average by 7.7%!
+Keep in mind that these are all comparisons to world averages, and the averages at your school are bound to be wildly different!

-Perhaps you realize that you’re taking some of the most difficult subjects and you desperately need some help?
+Perhaps you realize that you’re taking some of the most difficult subjects and you need some help?
 Fear not!
 We’ve got expert tutors on hand who will make sure that you can ace even the hardest IB diploma out there!
-Click below to find out more…